Chapter 15 Funnel Plots for Categorical Subgroups

 ylab = 'Infections per 10,000 risk days',

-Figure 16.2 is a traditional U chart of infection rates in six hospital.
-There are signals of special cause variation in two hospitals (BOH, NOH), which makes direct comparison of infection rates between hospitals pointless – it makes no sense to compare levels from data that are moving.
+Figure 15.2 shows signals of special cause variation in two hospitals (BOH and NOH).
+In such cases, direct comparison of infection rates between hospitals is problematic, as it does not make sense to compare levels based on data that are changing over time.

-It is therefore important to select data from a recent and stable period of time before constructing funnel plots.
-In Figure 16.3 we have selected data from the most recent quarter and plotted them using hospital (rather than time) as the subgrouping variable.
+For this reason, we select data from a recent period before constructing the funnel plot.
+In Figure 15.3, the data are restricted to the most recent quarter and plotted using hospital, rather than time, as the subgrouping variable:

 # filter data to latest quarter